ladyfenharel/web102_prework_v1/README.md

 The following **required** functionality is completed:

-* [x] **Introduction Section:** Provides an overview of Sea Monster Crowdfunding, including the company's mission and the current count of games that remain unfunded.
+* [x]  The introduction section explains the background of the company and how many games remain unfunded.
-* [x] **Stats Section:** Displays key metrics such as the total number of contributions, the total amount of funds raised, and highlights the top two most funded games for added context.
+* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [x] **Our Games Section (Default View):** Shows all games supported by Sea Monster Crowdfunding, giving users an overview of both funded and unfunded games.
+* [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding.
-* [x] **Filter Buttons in Our Games Section:** Includes three interactive buttons that allow users to easily switch between viewing:
+* [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
-* * [x] Only unfunded games,
-* * [x] Only funded games, or
-* * [x] All games.
 <br>

 The following **optional** features are implemented: